blueswen/fastapi-jaeger/readme.md

 Trace FastAPI with [Jaeger](https://www.jaegertracing.io/) through [OpenTelemetry Python API and SDK](https://github.com/open-telemetry/opentelemetry-python).

-Span from application could be collected with [Jaeger Collector](https://www.jaegertracing.io/docs/1.33/architecture/#collector) or [Jaeger Agent](https://www.jaegertracing.io/docs/1.33/architecture/#agent):
+The span from the application could be collected with [Jaeger Collector](https://www.jaegertracing.io/docs/1.33/architecture/#collector) or [Jaeger Agent](https://www.jaegertracing.io/docs/1.33/architecture/#agent):

 ![Demo Project Architecture](./images/demo-arch.jpg)

-There are three way to push span:
+There are three ways to push span:

-- A: Push span to agent with Thrift format over UDP (Port: 6831)
+- A: Push span to the agent with Thrift format over UDP (Port: 6831)
 - B: Push span to collector with Thrift format over HTTP (Port: 14268)
 - C: Push span to collector over gRPC (Port: 14250)

-In this architecture, Jaeger Collector is responsible for collect span and write span to DB, then Jaeger Query queries data from DB.
+In this architecture, Jaeger Collector is responsible for collecting span and writing span to DB, then Jaeger Query queries data from DB.

 ## Quick Start

-1. Build application image and start all service with docker-compose
+1. Build application image and start all services with docker-compose

    ```bash
    docker-compose build
    docker-compose up -d
    ```

-   It may take some time for DB(Cassandra) initializing.
+   It may take some time for DB(Cassandra) to initialize.
+You can run `docker-compose ps` to check the `jaeger-query` status is running when DB is ready.

-2. Send requests with ```curl``` to FastAPI application
+2. Send requests with `curl` to the FastAPI application

    ```bash
    curl http://localhost:8000/chain